Return to Syllabus

 Colonization of H pylori in the stomach and duodenum is associated with an accumulation of inflammatory cells in the lamina propria.
 The inflammatory cells release cytokines (e.g., tumor necrosis factor alpha, IL-1, and IL-8) that reduce somatostatin levels and cause an increase in gastrin levels.
 Damage to tissues results in gastritis and eventually causes an ulcer.
 The ulcers are usually less than 1 cm in diameter and penetrate through the mucosa and submucosa and into the muscularis propria.
 The ulcer floor has no intact epithelium; it normally contains a zone of eosinophilic necrosis resting on a base of granulation tissue surrounded by variable amounts of fibrosis.
 Researchers believe that H pylori infects virtually all patients who are diagnosed with chronic active gastritis.

-Long term inflammation of the stomach is believed to result in gastric carcinoma.
-Some have show that chronic increase in TNF-alpha production is an important instigator of cancer formation in the stomach.
-An extracellular protein produced by H pylori called TNF-alpha inducing protein (Tip-alpha) is believed to through other cytokines initiate carcinogenesis over time.
+Long-term inflammation of the stomach is believed to result in gastric carcinoma.
+In the stomach, chronic inflammation caused by persistent infection with H pylori is the most important risk factor for the development of adenocarcinoma.
+Some have shown that chronic increase in TNF-alpha production is an important instigator of cancer formation in the stomach.
+An extracellular protein produced by H pylori called TNF-alpha inducing protein (Tip-alpha) with other host cytokines initiates carcinogenesis over time.
 Tip-alpha is endocytosed by the gastric epithelial cells and through NF-kappaB produces increased amounts of TNF-alpha.
 Isolates of H pylori from patients with gastric carcinoma produce much more Tip-alpha that H pylori from patients without gastric cancer.

 Diagnosis

-Diagnosis of gastritis and PUD involves recognizing the common signs and symptoms and determining that H pylori infection is present; this can be determined with a serologic test, a C13 radiolabeled urea breath test, and by endoscopy with tissue biopsy.
+Diagnosis of gastritis and PUD involves recognizing the common signs and symptoms and determining that H pylori infection is present; this can be determined with a serologic test, a C13 radiolabeled urea breath test, by endoscopy with tissue biopsy, or stool EIA antigen test.
 Endoscopy allows direct visualization of gastritis, ulcers, and carcinomas.
 Biopsy specimens can be tested for H pylori urease activity and examined for inflammation and abnormal tissue.

 Treatment and Prevention